-This time we are doing self-travel and not with a tour company.
-Through research, we suspect that NZ is enough like Australia that we should be able to navigate it without too many issues.
-Whilst, I very much love the Contiki-style of travelling and it is perfect for my travel style, there was no tour that really suited our time frame so we decided to plan it ourselves.
+This will be our first international trip where we are not using a tour company.
+We will be renting a car and doing self-guided travel.
+We do enjoy and appreciate the Contiki style trips but none of the ones available matched our timeframe so we decided to plan it ourselves.
 That is not to say that we will be changing our travel style on this trip, quite the opposite in fact.
 We have an absolutely packed itinerary.
-It will be early mornings, late nights and million things packed in between.
-People have often said to me “wouldn’t you like a holiday where all you do is relax?” and the answer is no, not really.
-My reasoning behind that is that we are adventure travellers.
+It will be early mornings, late nights and a million things packed in between.
+People have often said to us “wouldn’t you like a holiday where all you do is relax?” and the answer is no, not really.
+Our reasoning behind that is that we are adventure travellers.
 What we get out of travelling is not relaxation – it is adventure, chaos, sights, sounds, vibes, experiences and everything in between.
 We crave to experience everything that the world has to offer and we wouldn’t have it any other way.
 That is not to say that there will not be parts of the trip that won’t be relaxing, because there will be, but our pace is one of exploration, not relaxation.